mark-hahn/jsw/README.md

   - All statements are expressions
   - Ranges
   - `this` reference in params and object declrations
-  - Matching ES6 features often have different syntax (e.g. interpolation)
+  - Matching ES6 features often have different syntax (e.g. string interpolation)
   - Combined comparison (0 < x < 1)

 ### JSW to JS Text Mapping